lynnfaraday/aresmush.com/tutorials/config/jobs.md

 ## system_category

 You can set the job category used for various system jobs, like XP notices.
+By default it's the SYS category.

 ## status

 The status values define your workflow.
 The default workflow is:

-NEW -> OPEN -> HOLD (if necessary to pause a job) -> DONE
+NEW -> OPEN -> HOLD (if necessary to pause a job) -> DONE -> ARCHIVED

 You can add more status steps to your workflow.